Truth in Small Bites Is Truth Nonetheless

 • He would be faithful to do what He said that He would do, day after day.

 In the desert, in their wandering, the Israelites ate.
 What other choice did they have?
 They needed the food to live.
 God kept providing—even when they despised it and desperately wanted something different (Num.
 11:4–6).
-The predictability of this mealtime routine gave them opportunities—whether or not they chose to accept them—to turn their attention to God’s continued faithfulness.
+Whether they chose to accept them or not, the predictability of this mealtime routine gave God’s people opportunities to turn their attention to His continued faithfulness.

 You have opportunities in this current season to consume God’s Word.
 You have moments today where you can turn to Scripture and allow it to reorient the rest of your day.
-The question isn’t whether or not God will provide—He’s already given you His Word.
-The question is if you’ll find a few moments to eat and to remember the One whose hand it comes from.
+The question isn’t whether God will provide—He’s already given you His Word.
+The question is whether you’ll find a few moments to eat and to remember the One whose hand your nourishment comes from.

 In Joshua 5, the manna stopped coming.
 But let’s rewind for a moment: imagine a montage of all the different places the Israelites ate throughout forty years.
 Picture a map with a wafer at every point where they went out to gather what they needed to survive.